sp80808/recording-studio-tycoon/docs/activeContext.md

     - Enhanced chart entry cards with hover effects (lift and shadow).
     - Improved audio playback button animations and progress bar transition in the ChartsPanel.
 - Rolled back Charts Panel UI to a simpler layout, preserving audio playback and artist contact features.
+- Implemented dynamic song title generation for chart entries.
+- Integrated the existing band name generator for chart artist names.
+- Changed the Charts Panel chart selection from buttons to a dropdown menu.

 ## Next Steps